Comparing insurance distribution channels: 5 key take-aways

 Nearly every company invests in automated risk analysis or will (have to) do so

 During personal contact with the insured via an agent or an independent intermediary, there is an interaction between the personal assessment and the automated assessment of the risk or the claim.
 When making the assessment the agent can be supported by automated risk analysis but can certainly influence it.
 The agent can take its knowledge of the personal circumstances of the insured or person applying for an insurance, into consideration.
 In the automated risk analysis via the direct channel, it’s quite different.
 Based on the criteria the company uses, the system is able to take a decision very quickly.
 In some cases, the system will recommend that a human should have a look and therefore postpone the decision.
-In ‘on demand’ insuring that won’t be possible anymore because the object is to take a quick decision at all times.
+In ‘on demand’ ensuring that won’t be possible anymore because the object is to make a quick decision at all times.
 It therefore has to operate based on large quantities of data from a large number of private and public sources.
-However, the need for faster and better customer experience possesses a risk for increased fraud.
+However, the need for faster and better customer experience poses a risk for increased fraud.
 How can you trust your customer and at the same time make sure their expectations are met?
-Download our eBook Trust Your Customer and learn how trusting your customers increases their loyalty significantly.
+Read our eBook Trust Your Customer and learn how trusting your customers increases their loyalty significantly.